Rhapsodizer/CC_Project/README.md

 The main challenge was to create synchronism for the independent instruments.
 This lead us to establish a hierarchical structure in which the **Loop Station Manager** dictates all the actions to perform.
 We have worked autonomously on the various instrument and together on the foundation of the looper.
 We learnt how to deal with threading problems, connections issues and local message dispatching, along with coding tricks here and there that will be useful in the future.
+Humanly speaking, we remark how important it is to keep an open mind at all times.

 ## 2. Technology <a name="technology"></a>

-The project is a combination of *Python*, *Processing* and *Supercollider* languages.
+The project is a combination of *Python*, *Processing*, *Supercollider* and *html* languages.
 It has been optimized for Windows, Linux and MacOS operating system.
 - As for *Python* *tkinter* and *threading* are the main libraries used to create the independent windows; *osc* messages are the main mean of communication among the parts.
 - As for *Processing*, it has been chosen for its versatility.
 Different libraries has been used, such *Osc* for communications between modules, *Minim* for audio analysis and *OpenCV* for video processing.
 - As for *Supercollider*, it has been chosen for its real-time sound generation power.
 Sounds can be created and modified during play.

 ## 3. Loop Station Manager <a name="loop-station"></a>

-In the main page, the user can choose many options and actions.
-He/She can set the number of beats of the loop and the bpm velocity.
+In the main page, we can choose among many options and perform different actions.
+We can set the number of beats of the loop and the bpms.
 These parameters allow you to change the loop size for each instrument.
-On this main page you can choose the instruments, open them and create a track.
-Finally, all instruments can be played simultaneously.
-From this page you can also activate or deactivate the *Control Agent*.
+On this main page you can also create a track, choose the instruments and setting them up.
+Finally, all instruments can be played simultaneously or individually.

 ## 4. Instruments <a name="instruments"></a>
 ### 4.1 Recorder and Player <a name="RP"></a>